databricks/terraform-provider-databricks/docs/index.md

 * `profile` - (optional) Connection profile specified within ~/.databrickscfg.
 Please check [connection profiles section](https://docs.databricks.com/dev-tools/cli/index.html#connection-profiles) for more details.
 This field defaults to
 `DEFAULT`.
 * `account_id` - (optional) Account Id that could be found in the bottom left corner of [Accounts Console](https://accounts.cloud.databricks.com/).
 Alternatively, you can provide this value as an environment variable `DATABRICKS_ACCOUNT_ID`.
 Only has effect when `host = "https://accounts.cloud.databricks.com/"` and currently used to provision account admins via [databricks_user](resources/user.md).
 In the future releases of the provider this property will also be used specify account for `databricks_mws_*` resources as well.
+* `auth_type` - (optional) enforce specific auth type to be used in very rare cases, where a single Terraform state manages Databricks workspaces on more than one cloud and `More than one authorization method configured` error is a false positive.
+Valid values are `pat`, `basic`, `azure-client-secret`, `azure-msi`, `azure-cli`, and `databricks-cli`.

 ## Special configurations for Azure